plausible/website/_posts/2020-11-24-how-to-track-outbound-link-clicks-using-your-website-analytics.md

 In Google Analytics, you can now see the number of external link clicks, which links were clicked on and on what pages where those links clicked.

-If you find Google Analytics cumbersome and slow to work with, you can
+If you find Google Analytics cumbersome and slow to work with, you can get automated outbound link click tracking in Plausible Analytics on [our fast loading dashboard](https://plausible.io/plausible.io).

 ## How to track outbound links with Plausible Analytics